nestauk/ojd_daps_skills/ojd_daps_skills/pipeline/skill_ner_mapping/README.md

 ### Thresholding

-In terms of thresholding, the a sample of skill matchs were labelled as either being good or not based off of different threshold windows.
-The accuracy and percentage of skill matches that would be labelled based on thresholding in a sample of 5,000 job adverts is reported below:
+In terms of thresholding, a sample of skill matchs were labelled as either being good or not based off of different threshold windows.
+The accuracy and percentage of skill matches that would be labelled based on thresholds in a sample of 5,000 job adverts is reported below:

 | threshold window | percentage labelled (upper band) | accuracy |
 | ---------------- | -------------------------------- | -------- |